When you break it down to its core, becoming a freelance web developer is simple.

 Start small and work your way into the bigger, more lucrative contracts.

 At the beginning, you will want to experiment with a variety of lead-generating tactics, as mentioned above, and see what works best for you.
-For example, working as a PageCloud Pro.
+For example, working as a Pagecloud Pro.

 Once you’re well established and have built a solid reputation, most of your work should come through referrals.